Findings

 Human evaluators assessed responses across six core dimensions.
 A disparity heatmap, which measures the average difference in scores between English and native language versions (where a higher number indicates a greater disparity), highlights systemic inconsistencies.

-• Actionability & Practicality: Kurdish had a massive disparity score of 1.99.
+Actionability & Practicality: Kurdish had the highest disparity score of 1.99.

-These findings indicate that non-English users receive answers that are not only less helpful and empathetic but also potentially less accurate.
+These findings indicate that non-English users receive answers that are less helpful, empathetic, and accurate.

 1.2.
 LLM Responses’ Overall Quality & Safety Scores